 These penalties will also increase in severity if you are a repeat BUI offender.

-In addition to all of this, your lawyer may be able to argue that you should be forced to attend a drug and alcohol abuse rehabilitation program inside of a specific facility instead of facing actual prison incarceration.
+In addition to all of this, your criminal defense lawyer may be able to argue that you should be forced to attend a drug and alcohol abuse rehabilitation program inside of a specific facility instead of facing actual prison incarceration.

 How Does Law Enforcement Handle BUI Manslaughter?